 The real estate in this neighborhood consists of more mobile homes than 98.8% of all neighborhoods in America, with 47.4% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Daytona Pines neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Daytona Pines neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Daytona Pines neighborhood has more Brazilian and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.9% of this neighborhood's residents have Brazilian ancestry and 0.3% have Yugoslav ancestry.